-When it comes to reaching new audiences for your race, it’s really hard to think of any place that delivers better value for your time and capital than Facebook.
+When it comes to reaching new audiences for your race, it’s really hard to think of a place that delivers better value for your time and capital than Facebook.
 And you seem to agree as more organisers maintain a presence on Facebook that any other social media platform (source: 2018 Online Marketing Survey).

-In this feature we look at one very specific Facebook marketing strategy for growing your registrations: marketing your race as a preparation event for a major target race in your area.
-We discuss how this strategy works and what races it is best suited for.
-Then we walk you through the setup of your Facebook campaign step by step.
+In this feature we look at one specific Facebook marketing strategy for growing your registrations: marketing your race as a preparation event for a major target race in your area.
+We discuss how this strategy works and walk you through the setup of the Facebook campaign step by step.

 The basic premise behind this marketing strategy was first discussed in our feature about winning race partnerships.
-However, we are taking the idea to a whole new level here with a specific campaign aimed at boosting your race registrations.
+But we are taking the idea to a whole new level here with a specific campaign aimed at boosting your race registrations.